 Yes, if your US cell phone is a GSM world phone that works on the European frequencies (900 or 1800).

 US and Canadian cell phones work on different frequencies than European cell phones, but many cell phones sold here work on both North American and European frequencies.
 Only GSM phones, the kind that have a SIM card will work in Europe.

 There are two ways to use your US cell phone in Europe.

 - Option 1 - Use your US cell phone and cell phone service.
 If your US cell phone has an international option, you can take your US phone to Europe and use it.
 This is a good option if you are not going to make many calls because calls are much more expensive this way.

-Disadvantages: You pay per minute for incoming calls (with European cell providers incoming calls are free).
-The cost for outgoing calls is high, usually $0.99/minute.
+Disadvantages: You may pay per minute for incoming calls (with European cell providers incoming calls are free).
+The cost for outgoing calls may be high, usually $0.99/minute.
 Check with your provider to see what the costs will be.